The Thing My Pride Was Costing Us

 Here's the thing, though: the sliding scale really is for everyone.
 But in an effort to be transparent, we've pushed folks away.

-If you've read to here, I also want to thank you.
-With - wait for it - a discount code.
+And if you've read to here, I want to give you - wait for it - a discount code.

 And if you're reading this and your family is genuinely comfortable, like you could pay full price and then some, consider doing that.
 That's what we mean by the sliding scale is for everyone.

-Washington is a mess.
 The world feels loud and frightening and divided.
 I don't have answers to any of that.
-What I have is this field and kids shrieking acrosss it, and a deep, stubborn belief that if we can figure out how to live together (how to really live together across all the differences that keep us apart), then something beautiful is possible.
+What I have is this field and kids shrieking across it, and a deep, stubborn belief that if we can figure out how to live together (how to really live together across all the differences that keep us apart), then something beautiful is possible.

 You want in?
 You're in.
 No questions asked.